-Guiding Youth - Text Bullying
+Guiding Youth on the responsible use of technology - Text Bullying

 Assisting a Mentee deal with Text bullying and responsible mobile phone use

 Some tips for dealing with text bullying and some suggestions for responsible mobile phone use.
 While this source is from New Zealand, it will give some ideas of what mentors could be considering in such a discussion with their mentees at some point during the mentoring journey:

 - Don’t reply to texts that are abusive or from someone you don’t know.

 - Keep a log of the times and dates the abusive or unwanted messages were sent (you can get this information from the bottom of the text messages).
 You will need this information to make a complaint.

 - If the bully is at your school, talk to your guidance counselor or a senior member of staff [or your Peer Group leader who can accompany you to one of these people if you feel in need of some support (where applicable)].
 If in your workplace, talk with the Harassment Officer or someone in Human Resources.
 They may have some great ways to help.